stevegraham/slanger/README.md

 -b or --webhook_url URL for webhooks.
 This argument is optional, if given webhook callbacks will be made http://pusher.com/docs/webhooks

--c or --cert_file Certificate file for SSL support.
+-c or --cert_chain_file Certificate chain file or the Certificate file for SSL support.
 This argument is optional, if given, SSL will be enabled

 -v or --[no-]verbose This makes Slanger run verbosely, meaning WebSocket frames will be echoed to STDOUT.
 Useful for debugging
 </pre>